zkrising/Tachi/docs/docs/index.md

 This site serves as the documentation for Tachi.

-Tachi is a rhythm game score tracking engine, and is the name of the codebase that powers both [Bokutachi](https://bokutachi.xyz) and [Kamaitachi](https://kamaitachi.xyz).
+Tachi is a fully-open rhythm game score tracking engine, and is the name of the codebase that powers both [Bokutachi](https://bokutachi.xyz) and [Kamaitachi](https://kamaitachi.xyz).

+!!! help
+	Tachi is **fully open**.
+The core is almost exclusively maintained by [one person](https://github.com/zkldi).
+	However, we support nearly twenty games and playtypes now.
+Said one person cannot reasonably keep up with all the new things coming out in those games.

+	If you care about a game you play a lot, and want to help out Tachi, there are loads of ways you can contribute and ease the load on the primary maintainer!

+	Because Tachi is fully open source, if you want a feature, bug-fix, or new content added to your game, you can *become a contributor* or *report to someone who will contribute!*

+	We maintain a **comprehensive** [contribution guide](./contributing/overview.md), which is accessible to even people who have never wrote a line of code in their life.
+If you want to improve Tachi, and maybe even nab some development skills yourself (or look good on a CV!), check it out.
+I've put a lot of effort into it.

 ## About This Documentation

-So that we don't have to write and maintain three separate sets of documentation, this site works like a Monorepo for Tachi's documentation.
+This is the documentation for *all* of Tachi.
+It - like Tachi - is primarily maintained by one person, and as such, some things may be slightly outdated, wrong, or generally just ill-maintained.

+!!! info
+	If you're confused about anything, ask in the `#dev` channel of your Tachi instance's discord!
+	We have a remarkably helpful community of developers and contributors, who should be able to help you out.

+Apologies in advance!
+If you find a problem in the documentation, you can freely contribute a fix to it.
+See the [Contribution Guide](./contributing/overview.md)!

 *****